 5. Direct Mail Has Options for Every Budget

 Traditional direct mail marketing for a conference might include a save-the-date postcard, exhibitor prospectus, sponsor brochures, an advance conference program plus perhaps a letter campaign and more.
-But savvy meeting managers can reduce direct mail marketing costs by modifying their mail, cutting down on printing and postage as well as paper use.
+But savvy meeting managers can reduce direct mail marketing costs by modifying their mail and cutting down on printing, postage and paper use.
 Instead of printing and mailing large volume programs, create a modified version of your advance program or conference brochure.
-Highlight the key event topics in an 8-page flyer or even a postcard, and provide link to web site.
+Highlight the key event topics in an 8-page flyer or even a postcard, and provide a link to your website.
 You can cut postage costs in half by reducing a page count from 32 to 12.

 There is no one solution for marketing your event.

 We have found that integrating a mix of direct mail, emails, tweets, blogs and phone calls works best for Omnipress.

 Be sure to read Mac McIntosh’s article, “Event promotion techniques that really work.”
 There’s a good section on direct mail and which type of copy is most effective.

 Omnipress can conveniently print and mail most any pre-event marketing program, brochure or flyer.
 View samples and learn more.